Skip to content

 This pimple is probably the easiest one to identify – it looks like it sounds, a tiny black dot.
 Blackheads are a mixture of dead skin cells, sebum (oil), bacteria and grime that clog your pores.
 They appear black because the top of the pore is open, so air or pollution oxidizes the gunk.
 Blackheads are most commonly found on the nose or T-zone, but can appear anywhere on your skin.

-How to handle it: Choose a cleanser with both physical and chemical exfoliants to remove dead skin and avoid clogs.
+How to minimize the appearance of blackheads: Choose a cleanser with both physical and chemical exfoliants to remove dead skin and avoid clogs.
 Follow up with Pore Release, a powerful, derm-tested treatment that reduces blackheads and minimizes the appearance of clogged pores in just 7 days*.

 Whiteheads